 Mechanical units are carefully located considering many constraints.
 To maximize efficiency, they need to be as close to the rooms they serve as possible.
+However, they may sit directly above core learning spaces.
 Screen walls are located as the first line of structure beyond the required maintenance clearances.

 All enclosures will be painted perforated steel which will match other exterior colors and material such as copings, metal doors, and the curtainwall system.
 The top elevation of the screens is designed to align with other building elements such as parapets and clerestory windows.
 They are fully integrated into the exterior massing.

-Board of Zoning Adjustment This project has five such screen enclosures.
-Of these five, three comply with the ia setback requirements stipulated in the Zoning Regulations.
-RTU 1, ARBUND, 2017 BT AYR 16 RTU 7/8 enclosures all meet C, 1502.1 (d) for side building walls.
-RTU 5/6 enclosures will not comply.
+This project has five such screen enclosures.
+Of these five, two comply with the District of Columbia setback requirements stipulated in the Zoning Regulations.
+RTU 1 and RTU 7/8 enclosures both meet C, 1502.1 (c) for side building walls.
+RTU 2, RTU 3 and RTU 5/6 enclosures do not comply.